 You could stay in the Mac world, and save $700 and get longer battery life with the 13-inch MacBook Pro, but you probably won't want to if you ever see the thinner bezels of the 2021 MacBook Pros.

 We'd love to see a MacBook Pro with these ports at a more affordable price, but that's not in the cards right now.
-Maybe in 2022, Apple will update that spot in its lineup.
-The MacBook Air 2022, for example, is expected to get MagSafe.
-All that said, the new 14-inch MacBook Pro is pretty much exactly the laptop that many have waited for, and even dreamed of.
+The MacBook Air M2 comes close thanks to its MagSafe charger, but it still lacks an HDMI port and SD card reader.
+All that said, the new 14-inch MacBook Pro is pretty much exactly the laptop that many have waited for and even dreamed of.
 With a notch on top.